syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-### Customizing Selector Appearance
+### Customizing selector appearance

-The `AnnotationSettings` property of SfPdfViewer allows you to customize the default selector color.
+The [AnnotationSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationSettings) property of SfPdfViewer allows you to customize the default selector color.
 The following example explains how to customize the selector color for locked and unlocked annotations.

 {% tabs %}
 {% highlight c# %}